 Rowlands Kaotcha, The Hunger Project’s Southern Africa Regional Director, shared the story of Robert, a master poacher from the Majete Wildlife Reserve in Malawi whose father started teaching him how to poach elephants and rhinos when he was just six years old.
 Despite being socially and culturally entrenched in his ways, Robert learned with the help of The Hunger Project that poaching was not a sustainable livelihood for him or his son and that to create a prosperous future for his family he needed to find a way to redirect his energy.
 Robert enrolled in a beekeeping program because he learned that bees help the forest thrive.
 He shared this new knowledge and helped his community see the game reserve as theirs, as a source of pride, and as a resource to be protected and not something to be destroyed.
 Today, around 65% of people in Robert’s community who were once poachers are now beekeepers!

 “Robert had the courage to lay down what was familiar and to learn something new — creating a new possibility — a new future.
 Thanks to Robert and others like him, the Majete Game Reserve has not had a single rhinoceros or elephant poached since 2004.”

 As global citizens, making courageous connections in partnership for the end of hunger, we invited attendees to see what’s possible with participation in The Hunger Project.
 The world around us is ever evolving and The Hunger Project asks for your bold commitment to ensuring every woman, man and child leads a healthy, fulfilling life of self-reliance and dignity.

 The event concluded with a call to invest by Suzanne Mayo Frindt and a dance performance by Bollywood Touch.

-Please see photos of all our speakers in the Flickr album below and read our speakers’ full remarks here.
+See photos of all our speakers in the Flickr album below, watch their speeches on YouTube and read their full remarks here.